-When I was in my first year of junior high, I remember falling head over heels (guys can use this term too, right?) for a girl who took the same bus to school.
+When I was in my first year of junior high, I remember falling head over heels (guys can use this term too, right?) for a girl who took the same bus.
 I remember picking a flower out of my neighbor’s garden, so I could hand it to her on the morning ride.
 She was embarrassed, but accepted the token.

 Her friends were impressed-ish, but tried to signal early on that she wasn’t going to be interested.
 And soon after, I found out: she only liked me as a friend.

 As much as the rejection stung, it dawned on me that “being just a friend” shouldn’t have had any kind of impact– we weren’t even friends!
 I didn’t know anything about this girl.
-I can’t even remember if I knew her name before her friends talked to me.
+I can’t even remember if I knew her name before her friends tried to diffuse the situation.

 From that point on, I kept that memory to motivate me: blindly falling in love with a girl you barely know is dumb.
 You have to get to know the girl.